The 9 best straighteners for curly hair that create a lasting smooth, glossy with ease

 Reasons to avoid

-After trialling many pairs of straighteners over the years, we can say with certainty that this Cloud Nine model never disappoints us.
-If your hair is both curly and thick, or curly and long (or all of the above), then straightening tends to be a lengthy, labour-intensive and arm-ache-inducing process.
+After trialling many pairs of straighteners over the years, we can wholeheartedly say this Cloud Nine model never disappoints.
+When your hair is both curly and thick, or curly and long (or all of the above), straightening it tends to be a lengthy, arm-ache-inducing process.
 But not with this tool.
-Aside from its fairly chunky design, the speedy pre-heat time means we can get started within 20 seconds, while the wide plates capture larger sections of hair at a time for far faster styling; we straightened an entire head of very thick hair in just three sections, which is pretty uncommon for this tester.
+Aside from its fairly chunky design, the heat-up time is a speedy 20 seconds, while the wide plates capture large sections of hair for faster styling; we straightened an entire head of very thick hair in just three sections, which is pretty uncommon for the tester.

-As we've already mentioned, curly hair is usually more prone to damage than straighter hair types, so it’s important that any hair tool has been designed with this in mind.
-This styler’s heat settings can go as low as 100°C, a major plus point for us in terms of its versatility; we like to use a higher heat on our freshly-washed hair when it's at its fluffiest, then a lower one when refreshing our style in the days that follow.
+As mentioned, curly hair's structure makes it more prone to damage than straighter hair types, so it’s important that any hair tool has been designed with this in mind.
+This styler’s heat settings have a low of 100°C, a major plus point for its versatility; we like to use a higher heat on our freshly-washed hair, then a lower one when refreshing our style in the days that follow.
 These straightener’s plates are both ceramic and mineral-infused, which means heat is distributed evenly across them with no strand-singeing hotspots and they glide through the hair easily without snagging or catching.
 With continued use, you’ll probably notice that hair feels and looks healthier compared to other straighteners you've tried.
 (The next level up, Cloud Nine The Wide Iron Pro, also impressed our reviewer.)

 The best speedy straightener for curly hair